Obscured by Clouds: Songs

-"Childhood's End" was the last song Pink Floyd released to have lyrics written by Gilmour until the release of A Momentary Lapse of Reason in 1987.
+"Childhood's End" was the last song Pink Floyd released to have lyrics written by Gilmour (who also wrote the music) until the release of A Momentary Lapse of Reason in 1987.
 The title may have been derived from the Arthur C. Clarke novel of the same name.
 It was performed live at a few gigs in late 1972 and early the following year; the drum pattern opening the track was recycled for "Time" on The Dark Side of the Moon.

 "Free Four" was the first Pink Floyd song since "See Emily Play" to attract significant airplay in the US, and the second (after "Corporal Clegg" from A Saucerful of Secrets) to refer to the death of Waters' father during World War II.
 The title is derived from the count-in "One, two, 'free, four!", spoken in a Cockney accent.
-Waters played rhythm acoustic guitar during the recording, as well as bass.
+Waters played rhythm acoustic guitar during the recording, as well as bass, and its the only song to be entirely written by him on the album.
 The track was released as a single in the US, as the band felt it was suitable for AM radio.

 "Stay" was written and sung by Wright, with lyrics by Waters.
 It is superficially a love song, except the protagonist cannot remember the girl's name, suggesting that she might have been a groupie.
-"Absolutely Curtains", the closing instrumental on the album, is primarily based around Wright's keyboards.
+"Absolutely Curtains", the closing instrumental on the album, even if credited to the whole band, is primarily based around Wright's keyboards (who actually composed the track).
 It ends with a recording of the Mapuga tribe chanting, as seen in the film.